What is Composting?

 Composting is Nature's way of recycling and is one of the best and easiest things you can do to reduce waste and grow healthy and sustainable garden or houseplants.
 Under controlled conditions, organic material decomposes and is transformed by critters in the soil such as bacteria, insects, earthworms and fungi that recycle nitrogen, potash, phosphorus, and other plant nutrients into humus.

 If you are interested in receiving information about composting and upcoming workshops or are already composting, email us at firstname.lastname@example.org.

-Curb Climate Chage.
-When organic is buried in the landfill, methane is produced, a greenhouse gas that is 72 times as potent as carbon dioxide over a 20 year timefram.
+- Curb Climate Change.
+When organic is buried in the landfill, methane is produced, a greenhouse gas that is 72 times as potent as carbon dioxide over a 20 year timeframe.

 How can we help you?
 I'd like...

 Keeping you connected wherever you are.
 Learn more about Mobile Cambridge